-Play it again, Joe.
+Play It Again, Joe.
 Biden bets that repeating himself is smart politics

 Repetition has been a time-tested strategy for politicians of all stripes and throughout the ages.

-Donald Trump, the former president and early Republican front-runner for 2024, promised over and over to “build the wall” at the Mexican border.
+Donald Trump, the former president and current Republican frontrunner for 2024, promised over and over to “build the wall” at the Mexican border.
 He dubbed his 2016 opponent “Crooked Hillary” and pledged to “drain the swamp” like a mantra.
 He likes to recite the lyrics to the Al Wilson song “The Snake” like an encore at a concert.

 Speaking in the Roman Senate more than 2,100 years ago, Cato the Elder famously ended his speeches with the well-worn line “Carthage must be destroyed.”
 (Roman forces did just that a few years later.)